OliverCadman/cross_tracks_ci_ms3/TESTING.md

 A number of issues were encountered when using Javascript to communicate to Flask, using the `url_for()` method.

+The developer used AJAX for their search functionality, enabling the user to get instant results when searching for a track.
+However, when an attempt was made to put the JavaScript code in a seperate file, it was discovered that the 'POST' request for the search was returning a 500 (internal server) error.
+It was quickly discovered that the reason behind this was due to the URL being encoded between
+JavaScript and Jinja, resulting in Flask not being able to interpret the URL string, and thus throwing the error.
+Research was made into how to decode the URL before Jinja interpretation, such as the `decodeURI` or `decodeURIComponent` methods.
+However, these efforts didn't achieve any results.
+Unfortunately, until the developer's skill set is such that this bug can be squashed, the JavaScript for this functionality needed to be added inline, within script tags at the bottom of the `browse-tracks.html` file.

 With regards to the results found in the search window, it was the developers intention to maintain the same functionality featured on the search result cards, as are on the main 'Browse Tracks' page.
 The anchor tag to 'like' a track uses this href: